 3-year probation for Farruko in case of undeclared $52K

-SAN JUAN, Puerto Rico (AP) — A judge has ordered three years' probation for Puerto Rican singer Farruko after he pleaded guilty to not declaring nearly $52,000 in cash discovered in his luggage and shoes last year when he flew in to an airport in the U.S. territory.
+SAN JUAN, Puerto Rico (AP) — A judge on Thursday ordered three years' probation for Puerto Rican singer Farruko after he pleaded guilty to not declaring nearly $52,000 in cash discovered in his luggage and shoes last year when he flew in to an airport in the U.S. territory.

 Authorities detained the popular reggaeton and trap singer in March 2018 after he arrived by helicopter from the Dominican Republic.
 He was briefly placed under house arrest with an ankle monitor.